awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.ReadConsistency.md

 When you read data from a DynamoDB table, the response might not reflect the results of a recently completed write operation\.
 The response might include some stale data\.
 If you repeat your read request after a short time, the response should return the latest data\.

 **Strongly Consistent Reads**
 When you request a strongly consistent read, DynamoDB returns a response with the most up\-to\-date data, reflecting the updates from all prior write operations that were successful\.
 A strongly consistent read might not be available if there is a network delay or outage\.
+Consistent reads are not supported on global secondary indexes (GSI)\.

 **Note**
 DynamoDB uses eventually consistent reads, unless you specify otherwise\.
 Read operations \(such as `GetItem`, `Query`, and `Scan`\) provide a `ConsistentRead` parameter\.
 If you set this parameter to true, DynamoDB uses strongly consistent reads during the operation\.